TedHusted/awake/awake.md/awake.md

 	Noah clicks to the next slide.

 	“First, various sources gather raw intelligence.
-Then we use it to train each agency’s internal AI assistants.
-The assistants have selective web access, through a tool called Haven.
+Then we use it to train each agency’s internal synthetic intelligence agent.
+The agents have selective web access, through a tool called Haven.
 It is a secure, relevant browsing tool.
-They use it only as neededx.
+They use it only as needed.
 Otherwise, each system is siloed and air-gapped, per federal regulations.

-	“Each agency has its own cross-functional team, same as ours, with members workings as  Data Scientists, Machine Learning Engineers, and (of course) AI Trainers.”
+	“Each agency has its own cross-functional team, same as ours, with members workings as  Data Scientists, Machine Learning Engineers, and (of course) Synthetic Intelligence Trainers.”

-	“Each assistant then sifts through an impossible amount of information to identify the most relevant and time-sensitive issues for POTUS. “
+	“Each agent then sifts through an impossible amount of information to identify the most relevant and time-sensitive issues for POTUS. “

 	Noah turns his head and quotes a passage from the screen.

-	The AI assistants distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.
+	The SI agents distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.

 	Noah pauses and then continues to the next slide.
-“The top-level agencies each prepare a daily data set in order to update to the PDB AI assistant, Nexus.
-An AI Trainer for each agency integrates its data so that Nexus can compile the brief.”
+“The top-level agencies each prepare a daily data set in order to update to the PDB SI agent, Nexus.
+An SI Trainer for each agency integrates its data so that Nexus can compile the brief.”

 	Liam says, “Which is where we come in.”